darthmall/darthmall.net/src/weblog/2023/native-visually-hidden.md

 The debate around this topic has by and large been really good for me.
 I’ve gained a deeper understanding of how the `.visually-hidden` ruleset works.
 It’s caused me to look more closely at my own decisions to visually hide text and re-motivated me to strive for universal design in my work.

 But at the end of the day, I am not convinced that we can eliminate the need for visually hidden elements.
-They are [desire paths](https://en.wikipedia.org/wiki/Desire_path) that represent real needs—or at least wants—that will not likely disappear any time soon.
+They are [desire paths](https://en.wikipedia.org/wiki/Desire_path) that represent real needs—or at least wants—that will not likely disappear.
 So as long as people are going to be doing this, I think it’s best to help them do it in the most accessible way possible.
 The alternative seems to be to continue tolerating people using out-of-date or untested rulesets to visually hide elements.

+## Acknowledgements

+Thanks to [Ben](https://benmyers.dev/) for reviewing this post.

 [^1]: Full disclosure: in addition to being friends with Ben, I am quoted in the article voicing my support for this idea.
 [^2]: Like Scott’s [pattern for an accessible call-to-action](https://codepen.io/scottohara/pen/LYJgbrd) in a card.
 I seriously love this pattern and I am probably going to start using it.